vjkumran/LearningWithMack/README.md

 Word Game features:
 * Point system
-* each image matches the correct word
+* Each image matches the correct word
 * Now has leaderboard to challenge your friends.

 Future features: